• Skip to primary navigation

 Quote from the Sous Chef at Ristorante Pila Vecia

 Each course centered around a different type of rice dish.
 The asparagus risotto, though - that one grabbed me.
 It was loaded with fresh asparagus and tasted like Spring.
-It made me think of the first flash of green at the farmers market after a winter of root vegetables.
+It made me think of the first fresh vegetables of the year, that flash of bright green at the farmers market after a winter of root vegetables.

 I loved Italy - I did not want to leave - but I was itching to get home and try this recipe before asparagus season ended.
 Pressure cooker risotto is one of my secret recipes.3 Risotto in the pressure cooker does not need the repeated stirring of traditional risotto.
 Pressure replaces the stirring, releasing the starch from the rice, resulting in a creamy, delicious risotto.
 Add some asparagus, and...fantastico!